karegg/DH110/README.md

 I discovered my favorite aspects of UX/UI design.
 I loved creating the low-fidelity prototype, interface design system, and high-fidelity prototype.
 I really enjoyed creating the interactions between the wireframes as well as conducting the usability testing.
 On the other hand, I did not enjoy the heuristic evaluation and contextual inquiry as much.
 However, I think this may be based on the fact that there were pretty strict time constraints; in a work environment where I imagine I would have more time to conduct user research, I think I would enjoy it more.
 So, I think I definitely lean more on the UI side of things, but I am still interested in user research.

-Another big takeaway I’ve learned is that there is a lot of uncertainty.
+Another key takeaway I’ve learned is that there is a lot of uncertainty.
 I constantly questioned myself during this process, but the thing is – you just have to trust yourself.
 And my project turned out well.
 It’s definitely still a work in progress and needs revisions, but overall I have made improvements to the app.
 That is to say, I had a great experience and I am looking forward to doing more UX/UI.